About the Gallery

 -

-Aliya Boubard Assistant Curator
+Aliya Boubard (She/Her) Curator

-Aliya Boubard - Assistant Curator Close
+Aliya Boubard (She/Her) - Curator Close

 Aliya is a member of Sagkeeng First Nation, located on Treaty 1 Territory in Manitoba.
 She is Anishinaabe and considers herself a multi-disciplinary artist, exploring photography, drawing, design, and more recently, traditional beading.
 She recently graduated from the University of Manitoba with her Bachelor of Fine Arts, and is currently attending Simon Fraser University to pursue a Post-Baccalaureate Diploma in Indigenous Studies.
 Aliya completed a fellowship at the Manitoba Museum, and has worked and/or volunteered at the Winnipeg Art Gallery and the Canadian Museum of Human Rights.
 In her time off, she enjoys reading, travelling and working on her own art projects.